-You can see the lice or their grayish eggs (called nits) by inspecting the top of the goat's back with a magnifying glass.
-You need a microscope to determine whether you're dealing with sucking or biting lice.
-Sucking lice have large heads, and biting lice have small heads.
+You can see the lice or their grayish eggs (called nits) by inspecting the top of the goat’s back with a magnifying glass.
+You need a microscope to determine whether you’re dealing with sucking or biting lice.
+Sucking lice have narrower heads, and biting lice have wide heads.

 You can often control lice just by regularly brushing your goats or clipping them when the weather is warmer.
 If the goats aren’t severely infested — experiencing intense itching and hair loss — the lice will leave on their own, even without grooming, when the weather is warm and goats spend more time in the sun.